Product Gifting vs. Product Seeding:

 How to Run a High-Impact Product Seeding Campaign

 Seeding requires patience and precision.
 The instinct is to send to as many people as possible and hope something sticks.
-That’s not seeding — that’s spam with postage.
+That is not seeding, that is spam with postage.
 True seeding is surgical.

-Common Mistakes That Kill Gifting and Seeding Campaigns
+Common Mistakes That Kill Product Gifting and Seeding Campaigns

 | Mistake | Strategy Affected | Why It Hurts | The Fix |